How to future-proof growth through customer advocacy

 - Why your marketing strategy must change now

-- How to leverage customer advocacy for both short and long-term growth
+- How to leverage customer advocacy examples for both short and long-term growth

 - How to maximise the value of every customer using first-party advocacy data